Greatest Love of All (Whitney Houston recording): Chart performance

+Houston became the first female artist since Kim Carnes (pictured in 1981) to simultaneously top the Billboard 200 and Billboard Hot 100 with her self-titled debut album and Greatest Love of All.

 North America

-Houston became the first female artist since Kim Carnes (pictured in 1981) to simultaneously top the Billboard 200 and Billboard Hot 100 with her self-titled debut album and Greatest Love of All.

 Initially issued as the B-side of "You Give Good Love" in February 1985, after heavy airplay on radio stations across the country, the song became the sixth official release from the album on March 18, 1986.
 It entered the Billboard Hot 100 for the week of March 29 at number 54 as the "Hot Shot Debut" of that week.
 It entered the top 40 the following week (April 5).
-It became Houston's third top ten single in its sixth week for the issue dated May 3, 1986.
+It became Houston's fourth top ten single in its sixth week for the issue dated May 3, 1986.
 Two weeks later, for the issue dated on May 17, it topped the Hot 100, becoming Houston's third consecutive number one single after "Saving All My Love for You" and "How Will I Know".
 It replaced the Pet Shop Boys' "West End Girls" at the top and would stay there for three consecutive weeks, becoming her longest running chart topper at the time.
 It was also Masser's fourth number one composition on the Billboard Hot 100 and Creed's first and only number one, despite helping to compose top ten hits for the likes of the Stylistics and the Spinners.

 In the same week it topped the chart, Houston's album, Whitney Houston, returned to number one on the Billboard 200 having unseated Van Halen's 5150 from the top spot, making Houston the first female artist to do this since Kim Carnes achieved the same feat when her hit single, "Bette Davis Eyes", topped the Hot 100 while her album, Mistaken Identity also topped the Billboard 200 simultaneously in the same week in June 1981.
 It also topped the Billboard Adult Contemporary chart on the April 26, 1986 issue of Billboard, staying for five consecutive weeks, her longest running number one on the chart, later tied with "I Will Always Love You" nearly seven years later.
-It would peak at number three on the Hot Black Singles chart for the week of May 24, 1986, becoming her sixth top ten R&B hit in a row, making her the first solo recording artist to do so with her first six singles and the first in fifteen years since the Jackson 5 achieved this in 1970-71.
+It would peak at number three on the Hot Black Singles chart for the week of May 24, 1986, becoming her sixth top ten R&B hit in a row, making her the first solo recording artist to do so with her first six singles and the first in fifteen years since the Jackson 5 achieved this in 1970–71.